phcompeau/biological_modeling_course/_pages/coronavirus/homology.md

 The above information is just part of the information needed to fully represent a protein structure.
 For example, a `.pdb` file will also contain information about the disulfide bonds between amino acids.
 For more information, check out the [official PDB documentation](http://www.wwpdb.org/documentation/file-format).

-Now that we know a bit more about `.pdb` files, we are ready to ask ourselves how to compare two proteins' structures as we transition to the next lesson.
+Now that we know a bit more about `.pdb` files, we ask ourselves how to compare two proteins' structures as we transition to the next lesson.
+How similar are the software predictions of the SARS-CoV-2 spike protein to each other, and how similar are they to the experimentally verified structure of the SARS-CoV spike protein?

 [Next lesson](accuracy){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}